-Frequently Asked Questions about Metro's new three-position bike racks
+Frequently Asked Questions about Metro's three-position bike racks

 Skip down to:

-How do I extend the support arm on the new bike rack?
+How do I extend the support arm on the bike rack?

 First, push the black knob in with the palm of the hand to release the self-locking ratchet mechanism.
 Next, raise the support arm up and over the front tire.
 Pull the grip straight and steady to extend the arm.
 Make sure you pull it all the way out.
 Do not twist or pull side to side as this may result in binding.
 Pull to fully extend the arm, then rotate the arm to place the hook over the tire as close as possible to the head tube of the bike.